CopperSpice API 2.0.0

 signal

-This signal is emitted when the process finishes.
-The exitCode is the exit code of the process and exitStatus is the exit status.
-The slot can read any data the process may have written before it finished.
+This signal is emitted when the command finishes.
+The exitCode is the exit code of the command and exitStatus is the exit status of the task.
+The slot can read any data the comman may have written before it finished.

 See also